 - I remember leading interviews in my last job of an HR manager.
 We were looking for a new office assistant, but due to the situation with the pandemic we had to conduct them online.
 And you can’t really test the administrative skills of someone when talking to them online, and basically it’s not the same.
 I had to decide between three candidates, but I still felt that I was missing something.
 We could not wait though, we needed the assistant urgently.
 I followed my intuition and chose the candidate I personally liked the most.
 At the end of the day we can also train the employees, and having an average office assistant is better than having nobody in the place.

 - I remember a conflict I had to solve between a teacher and a student.
 It was a specific situation, because there were no witnesses, and each of the conflict parties had their own version of the story.
 I didn’t want to simply say that the teacher was right, because in such a case I might lose the trust of the student community.
 But I had to follow the procedures, and take a disciplinary action against someone.
-I consulted school psychologist, counselor, parent of the child, and also their classmates, as well as other teachers.
+What’s more, it was a topic of the day and I had to be relatively quick in making the decision, with input from many different sources.
+Hence I promptly consulted school psychologist, counselor, parent of the child, and also their classmates, as well as other teachers.
 Eventually I came to the conclusion that the student was telling the truth, and I took the disciplinary action against a teacher.
 I did not have the information initially, but find my way to make a decision.

 - One time I had to decide about a budget for a project that had a lot of unknown variables, and I wasn’t exactly sure how we’d proceed while reaching the milestones.
 It was a unique project, and I could not use historical data to forecast the expenses.
 But we needed a budget to be able to start the project.
 Eventually I tried my best, estimated what I could estimate, and came up with the rough number.
 It was approved by the management and we started the work.
-We eventually didn’t have enough funds and had to extend the budget.
+We eventually didn’t have enough funds and had to extend the budget, so I perhaps did not make the right choice.
 Needless to say, my superiors weren’t happy about it, but what could we do?
 I learned my lesson, and from then on I made more accurate budget estimations.